LouisTran912/Good-Vide-Social-Platform/README.md

 ## NOTE: This project is currently being developed solely by Louis Tran.
-Is is provided for reference and may be used for other purpose in the future.
+It is provided for reference and may be used for other purpose in the future.

 # Good-Vibe Social Platform